Bird Mite Eradication Protocols – Dermanyssus gallinae

 - If you are a favored host, your experience may be different from others in your family.
 Parasitic mites are known to choose favorites in a flock to feed upon.

-Your pest control professional will likely need to identify the species before using these products on your home.
-Mites evolve pesticide resistance; so discuss the choice of products with your pest control specialist.
+Your pest control professional will probably need to identify the species before using these products on your home.
+Mites evolve pesticide resistance, so discuss the choice of products with your pest control specialist.